gquere/gquere.github.io/sstic2020_writeup/step6.md

 Done.
 ```

 The binary deploys a smartcontract and interacts with it by calling its ABI (transaction data).
-After calling it 32 times, it will dump its memory.
+After calling it 32 times, it will dump the contract's memory (on the blockchain).

 Thus we can identify two parts to this challenge that will need to be idependently reversed: the binary and the smartcontract.

 First part: Alaide Binary
 =========================
-This part was a bit hard because it's C++ Boost statically compiled, so there are virtual functions everywhere.
+This part was a bit hard because the binary is coded in C++ and is statically compiled against Boost, so there are virtual functions everywhere.
 You can't really tell where the original program stops and the framework starts.
 I tried to use [ooanalyzer](https://insights.sei.cmu.edu/sei_blog/2019/07/using-ooanalyzer-to-reverse-engineer-object-oriented-code-with-ghidra.html) of the [pharos framework](https://github.com/cmu-sei/pharos) to separate the program from the framework, but it segfaulted after 12 hours.

 Anyways, I'm summing up this part because it wasn't that interesting, just a matter of understanding what's done so that its crypto may be inverted later.

+First, a 32 bits random value is generated.
+This initial random value is very important and is used as an argument when invoking the contract later on, as some form of seed.

 The message received is padded until it has the right length.
-Then it's scrambled and encrypted by blocks of 4 bytes by xoring it with a value derived from an initial random value read from ```/dev/urandom```.
-This initial value is very important and is used to when calling the contract later on, as some form of seed.
+Then it's scrambled and encrypted by blocks of 4 bytes by xoring the blocks with a value derived from the initial random value read from ```/dev/urandom```.

 Second part: Smartcontract